 Is your language still spoken on your homelands?
 If so, what percentage of your people would you estimate are fluent speakers?

-What message would you like to share with Seminole young people?
+What message would you like to share with the youth of your tribe?

 To read other interviews in this series, click on the banner below.